 basis06 AG basis06.ch (Switzerland)

-BizSphere AG bizsphere.com suite of Sales Enablement software solutions for global businesses with a complex portfolio [of products, services, & solutions] and large sales force / channel partners (Full disclosure: I’ve worked here)
+BizSphere AG bizsphere.com suite of Sales Enablement software solutions for global businesses with a complex portfolio [of products, services, & solutions] and large sales force / channel partners (Full disclosure: I’ve worked here and can give demos)

 Bridge Metrics bridgemetrics.com/platform/digital-asset-management Extend the value of your marketing assets by enabling your channel and partner sales and marketing teams to customize, distribute and track content on the fly!
 Texas, USA.

-Callidus (Callidus Software Inc. purchased iCentera) http://calliduscloud.com/products/enablement/ CallidusCloud has not just iCentera for content but also CPQ tools, marketing automation and more
+Callidus (Callidus Software Inc. purchased iCentera) http://calliduscloud.com/products/enablement/ CallidusCloud has not just iCentera for content but also CPQ tools, marketing automation & more

 ClearSlide clearslide.com/marketing With their acquisition of SlideRocket, you can now create & edit presentations in the cloud.
 Collaborate with sales to develop high-impact collateral: Mix&match content on the fly.
 Provide your sales teams with updated marketing content.
 Distribute & refresh collateral to multiple teams.
 Full control over what content your sales team is using, editing, & sharing.
 Organize content so it’s easy to find for specific use cases by adding tags.
 Analytics: Gain visibility into what content your sales team uses.
 Learn which collateral is effective with prospects&customers.
 See how long people viewed presentations with slide-by-slide analytics

 Combionic GmbH combionic.com Germany/Switzerland based.
 Combionic collaboration software connects people, processes, and information in context & across applications.
 Enabling sales people & partner organizations with a slide library.
 Drag&drop slides to a plug-in right within Microsoft PowerPoint to have all the context/tags captured automatically and the slides are already uploaded / available in the cloud based slide library which works great for accessing/generating on the fly from tablets.
-(Full disclosure: I work with them)
+(Full disclosure: I work with them and can demo the slide library)

 Compelligence, Inc. compelligence.com founded by two CI professionals who recognized: Sales teams consistently want customized CI data that is specific to their deal, and CI analysts are constantly making custom excel sheets and slide decks.
 Competitive content is frequently located in different places in the company, and is difficult for sales teams to locate quickly.
 Executives want up-to-date information on industry threats and trends.
 There are few effective means for collecting competitive information from multiple parts of the company. [...]
 Pismo Beach, CA